-The SWRAWP RTS 2^{nd t} Review sets Ceredigion a crushed rock apportionment of 0.272Mta to run to the end of the Plan period plus ten years beyond (i.e. to 2032) and sets a land-won sand and gravel apportionment of 0.31Mta collectively across Ceredigion, Carmarthenshire, Pembrokeshire and the Pembrokeshire Coast National Park (PCNP) to run to the end of the Plan period and seven years beyond (i.e. to 2029 for Ceredigion), with collaborative work required to achieve the joint 0.31Mta sand and gravel apportionment target outwith the PCNP.
+The SWRAWP RTS 2nd t Review sets Ceredigion an annual crushed rock apportionment of 0.272Mta to run to the end of the Plan period plus ten years beyond (i.e., to 2032)- a total of 6.798 million tonnes.
+It also sets a land-won sand and gravel apportionment of 0.188 million tonnes per annum to run to the end of the Plan period and seven years beyond (i.e., to 2029 for Ceredigion) a total of 4.136 million tonnes.
+RTS2 does however require collaborative work in the provision of land won sand and gravel reserves collectively between Ceredigion, Pembrokeshire, Carmarthenshire and Pembrokeshire Coast National Park Authority to achieve a joint 6.792 million tonnes of land won sand and gravel apportionment target outside of the PCNP.

-In 2019 sales of crushed rock aggregates in Ceredigion were 0.06Mt, 80% of the target 0.272Mt apportionment.
+In 2019 sales of crushed rock aggregates in Ceredigion were 0.06Mt, 22% of the target 0.272Mt apportionment.
 The 10-year average sales 2010 - 2019 are also below the apportionment figure of 0.272Mta at 0.15Mta.
-Figures taken from the 2019 Annual survey returns indicate that Ceredigion had around 5.41Mt of crushed rock reserves at the end of 2019, so if average sales were to continue to progress at the current 10 year average sales, these reserves would last until 2057.
-This is far longer than the landbank requirement set in MTAN1.
+Figures taken from the 2019 Annual survey returns indicate that Ceredigion had around 5.41Mt of crushed rock reserves at the end of 2019, so if average sales were to continue to progress at the current 10-year average sales, these reserves would last until 2057.
+This is far longer than the landbank requirement set in MTAN1, but less than the 6.798 million tonnes required in RTS2.
+Given the very low sales average over the last 10 years there is little danger of reserves being exhausted before the LDP Review and the next RTS (due in 2025).

-In 2019 the total sales of land-won sand and gravel across the sub-region was 0.
-17Mt.
-This is 55% of the target 0.31Mta apportionment.
-Although this was well short of the 0.31Mt jointly apportioned to the former Dyfed authorities, all demand for land won sand and gravel across the whole SWRAWP region was met by sites located within the former Dyfed area and all these sites were operating well within their operational capacity and well below their permitted annual output levels (which collectively exceeds the annual apportionment), indicating that the shortfall is again a demand issue, and not a failure of supply to meet demand.
-Across the former Dyfed area there is more than sufficient capacity to increase outputs to the jointly apportioned 0.31Mta if demand were ever to rise to that level, although if this was to occur, the landbank position would reduce more rapidly, so this would need to be monitored closely.
-Ceredigion alone currently has the capacity (based on maximum permitted outputs set by planning conditions) to contribute 0.248Mta to the group apportionment (i.e. 80% of the group target of 0.31Mta).
-Figures taken from the 2019 Annual Survey returns indicate that the South West Wales area had around 1.99 MT of sand and gravel reserves at the end of 2019, so if average sales were to progress at their 10 year average level of 0.21 Mta the reserves would last until 2030, just sufficient for 7 years supply at the end of the plan period.
-However, if the LDP allocations at Penparc and Pant quarries are delivered they would add approximately 2Mta to the reserves which at the current 10 year average sales rate of 0.21 Mta would add 9.5 years to the landbank.
-The trend in sales suggests that the 10 year average sales will continue to reduce over time especially due to the concrete industry increasing the use of sand alternatives and the switch in supply at one site to non-aggregate production.
+In 2019 the total sales of land-won sand and gravel in Ceredigion was 0.
+05Mt.
+This is 27% of the target 0.188Mta apportionment.
+The 10-year average sales 2010/2019 are also below the annual apportionment figure of 0.188 million tonnes at 0.09 million tonnes.
+Figures taken from the 2019 Annual Survey returns indicate that Ceredigion has around 0.55 MT of sand and gravel reserves at the end of 2019, so if average sales were to progress at their 10-year average level of 0.05 Mta the reserves would last until 2030, just sufficient for 7 years supply at the end of the plan period.
+However, if the LDP allocations at Penparc and Pant quarries are delivered they would add approximately 2Mta to the reserves which at the current 10-year average sales rate of 0.05 Mta would add 40 years to the landbank.
+The trend in sales suggests that the 10-year average sales will continue to reduce over time especially due to the concrete industry increasing the use of sand alternatives and the switch in supply at one site to non-aggregate production.
+Given the very low average sales over the last 10 years there is little danger of reserves becoming exhausted before the LDP Review and the next RTS due in 2025.